 Working with clay requires students, very quickly, to develop an understanding of the physical and chemical processes that run the clay studio.
 I believe that students need to start with an introduction to the basic science and the fundamental reasons behind the directions given by the instructor.

 I think it is important for higher-level students, after their introduction to clay and glaze, to learn about glaze formulation and basic kiln firing.
 These students need to understand why glazes work they way they do in order to make informed decisions about their formal and aesthetic choices.
-Beginning students look to intermediate and advanced clay students for advice and support in the studio, thus it is important to me that these students understand the medium well enough to explain the basics to their classmates and to recognize how their actions can cause changes in the clay or the glaze and the firing.
+Beginning students look to intermediate and advanced clay students for advice and support in the studio, thus it is important to me that these students understand the medium well enough to explain the basics to their classmates and to recognize how their actions can cause changes in the clay or the glaze during the firing.

 A clay studio and classroom is made up of students with a mix of abilities and backgrounds.
 These students will influence each other, so it is imperative that the instructor set clear expectations for quality of work, behavior and responsibilities in the studio.
 Students in my classes understand that they will be challenged at their level.
 Students are urged to push themselves to explore the possibilities of an assignment once they have met the basic requirements.
 Once techniques have been learned, students are asked to focus on the visual relationships in the form, or the surface qualities or on their personal expression through larger groups of work.